 Croquetas de Pavo

-The thing for me is, whenever I go out for dinner, I so very much look forward to the appetizers, yes dare I say appetizers??
-I never just get one!
+For me, whenever I go out for dinner, I so look forward to the appetizer side of the menu.
+And yes, I never just get one.
+I just can’t help myself!
 Could you?
-Come on you have to admit that sometimes the appetizers are even better than the main dish!
+You have to admit that sometimes the appetizers are even better than the actual meal.

-And my Turkey Croquettes are no exception to my joy!
+And my Turkey Croquettes are no exception to my joy.
+I just love appetizers!

 These bad boys are so good and simple!
 I’m surprised that Turkey Croquettes recipes are not as popular on the internet as say cheese croquettes or ham croquettes because they are just fabulous!